Bulhoek massacre: Preceding events

-One of the prophecies that led to his expulsion was the a prophecy of World War I. He saw a vision of two goats fighting and a baboon watched nearby.
+One of the prophecies that led to his expulsion was a prophecy of World War I. He saw a vision of two goats fighting and a baboon watched nearby.
 He interpreted it as a war of whites where African blacks will not be involved in that war.
 This was later to be universally known as the First World War, 1914–1918.
 However, many black Africans fought in the war, both in the East African Campaign (World War I) and outside Africa, as part of British and French colonial forces.

-Born and bred in the Bulhoek area, Mgijima erected a building to be used for religious ceremonies by his followers on a piece of land that he owned.
+Born and raised in the Bulhoek area, Mgijima erected a building to be used for religious ceremonies by his followers on a piece of land that he owned.
 As his followers grew, he built a larger structure and eventually had to make alternative plans for Passover celebrations.
 Mgijima was granted permission to host the event at the Shiloh Mission Station in 1917.
 In 1918, Mgijima had to search for an alternative venue after the mission station denied him permission.
 This was due to the fact that one of his followers had broken a mission station rules, which decreed that only evangelists could lead church meetings.

 Mr. G. E. Nightingale, the Government Inspector of African locations at Kamastone granted permission for commonage at the Kamastone sub-section.
 In 1919, after Mgijima didn't get permission to host the festival at the same location, he was given permission to host it at Ntabelanga, in the Bulhoek sub-section.
 After the Passover festival, some of Mgijima's followers remained on the piece of land and began building settlements in the area.

 Mr. Nightingale became aware of the squatters in the area after visiting the area in January 1920 and asked Mgijima about it.
 Mgijima assured him this was a temporary arrangement and the squatters would move as soon as the Passover of 1920 was over.
 This did not happen as more Israelites gathered on the land.
 Mgijima extended the period and informed Nightingale that the Passover would take place on 18 June 1920.
 As time passed, more and more Israelites started squatting in the area.